Now In Stock: HiveAlive Fondant is valuable all year round, including while temperatures are too low to feed syrup.

-With your beehive setup and installed in position, it's time to obtain your bees and install them in their new home.
-But how exactly does a beekeeper go about locating bees?
+With your beehive set up and installed in position, we've reached an exciting moment!
+It's time to obtain your bees and install them in their new home.
+But how exactly does a beekeeper go about locating bees in the first place?

-This is an overview of the main options available to you, with more coming later going into detail on each.
+In this lesson we offer an overview of the main options available to you, with additional lessons later going into detail on each.

-Instead, packages and nucs tend to be in high demand.
+Instead, packages and nucs of bees tend to be in high demand.
 The implications of this across the country vary, based on seasonal weather, number of nearby suppliers and much more.

 As a general rule if you are planning to start beekeeping in the spring, PerfectBee strongly suggests you investigate your bee supply options in January or February and consider placing a deposit on a package or nuc.